Zenajuma/alx-system_engineering-devops/0x01-shell_permissions/README.md

+#!/bin/bash
-prints the effective username of the current user
+prints the effective username of the current user.